 What’s at stake?

 Federal funds help promote Duke Health’s multiple missions of research, education, and patient care.
-In recent history, main funding agencies, notably the National Institutes of Health (NIH) is one of the primary sources of federal funding for biomedical research at Duke.
+The National Institutes of Health (NIH) is one of the primary sources of federal funding for biomedical research at Duke.

 What’s happening now?